Man arrested for elder abuse; puts $25K on mom-in-law’s credit cards

 FAYETTEVILLE, Ark.
-(KFTA) — A Fayetteville man is arrested for elder abuse after helping himself to his mother-in-law’s credit cards and charging thousands of dollars.
+(KNWA) — A Fayetteville man is arrested for elder abuse after helping himself to his mother-in-law’s credit cards and charging thousands of dollars.

 Randy Keith Phipps, 56, racked up more than $25,000 on the cards, according to a police report.